witoff/LiFX-IOT/README.md

 # LiFX-IOT
-Control your LiFX Bulbs with an AWS IOT Button and Lambda
+Control your LiFX WiFi Bulbs with an AWS [IOT Button](aws.amazon.com/iot/button/) and Lambda from an SNS event.